 Cohesion Noun The action or fact of forming a united whole.

 Team cohesion develops through each stage as members get used to each other and build trust.
 But this doesn’t happen by chance!
 There are a number of factors that need to be present to build team cohesion:

 To build cohesion within a team communication is essential.
 This provides team members with opportunities to interact socially and to build trust.
-Furthermore, a safe environment is needed so the team can deal with conflict without fear; remember conflict is a normal and essential part of team building.
+What’s more, a safe environment is needed so the team can deal with conflict without fear … remember conflict is a normal and essential part of team building.

 With purpose or a common goal the team will form bonds and experience cohesion.
-In contrast, the group will eventually splinter if there isn’t unity of purpose.
+In contrast, a group will eventually splinter if there isn’t unity of purpose.
 Team members are more likely to work towards their own personal agendas.
-Therefore, it is important for team members to see themselves as a part of a team working towards a common goal.
+Therefore, it is important that team members see themselves as a part of a high performing team working towards a common goal.

 Teams that are committed to each other experience cohesion.
 When commitment is present team members are likely to work toward the team goal.
 However, to gain commitment employees must know what to do and how to do it.

 Leadership styles play a crucial role in team building.
 The team leader needs to adapt style according to:

 - the maturity of team and team members, and

 Both models — Tuckman’s stages of group development and Hersey and Blanchard’s situational leadership — guide the team leader through this journey.
 They help us to choose an appropriate leadership style.
 One that supports the team develop.
 Accordingly, it is crucial for the team leader to understand the type of influence that will help move the team forward.
 Indeed using the wrong type of control can be ineffective or damaging to team development.

 Leaders think.
 They think because they are leaders.
 They are leaders because they think. – Paul Parker